-Yes, an association that seems to be a bit far-fetched at the first sight.
-On the second thought however the link between the two pictures is not that impossible at all.
+Yes, an association that seems to be a bit far-fetched at first sight.
+On the second thought, however, the link between the two pictures is not that impossible at all.
 I will not cite Sigmund Freud here, but indeed these two have something very special in common.

-Through ages later however, Tatars and Turks of the Ottoman Empire (that emerged after the fall of the Byzantine empire) took slaves raiding countries of the Eastern Europe.
-It was mostly the territories of the Polish-Lithuanian Union – that time the most important country in the region.
-Tatars and Turks took men, women and children.
+Through ages later, however, Tatars and Turks of the Ottoman Empire (that emerged after the fall of the Byzantine empire) took slaves raiding countries of Eastern Europe.
+It was mostly the territories of the Polish-Lithuanian Union – that time the most crucial state in the region.
+Tatars and Turks took men, women, and children.
 Young captive boys, called Janissaries, had been given special treatment in the Ottoman Empire.
 They were officially owned by the Empire and trained to serve in administrative and military positions.

-People ownership was still spread in many European countries through Middle Ages till even XIX century in form of serfdom – peasants were owed by the feudals, nobility and Catholic Church.
+People ownership was still spread in many European countries through the Middle Ages until even the XIX century in the form of serfdom.
+Peasants were owed by the feudal, nobility and Catholic Church.
 The system emerged in Western Europe and then spread to Central and Eastern Europe.
-It slowly disappeared in the same order as it emerged, beginning from the West already in the Renaissance time with Eastern Europe as the last.
+It slowly disappeared in the same order as it appeared, beginning from the West already in the Renaissance time with Eastern Europe as the last.
 In the latter, the abolishment of serfdom began as the Napoleonic army marched in.
 It was the early XIX century.

-Still, after the fall of the Roman Empire, piracy and slave trade were through long ages till late XVIII century common in the Mediterranean.
-The very centre of the Mediterranean slave trade was North Africa.
+Still, after the fall of the Roman Empire, piracy and the slave trade were through long ages till the late XVIII century common in the Mediterranean.
+The very center of the Mediterranean slave trade was North Africa.
 North Africa pirates later on described as Barbary pirates or corsairs operating out of Sale, Rabat, Algiers, Tunis and Tripoli, traded in European slaves mostly with the Ottoman Empire.
-The slaves were not only soldiers like Miguel de Cervantes, who were in fact prisoners captured from the ships boarded by the pirates both navy and the merchant fleet but also simple citizens kidnapped from the coastal cities and villages of present Spain, France and Italy.
+The slaves were not only soldiers like Miguel de Cervantes, who were in fact prisoners captured from the ships boarded by the pirates both navy and the merchant fleet.
+These were also simple citizens kidnapped from the coastal cities and villages of present Spain, France, and Italy.

-The North Africa slave trades began first on the Iberian Peninsula in times as the local European community struggled against Muslim invasions, but later with the rise of the Ottoman Empire spread further East coast.
-With widespreading of the reformation in Western Europe and suppression of English and Dutch pirates or privateers many of English and Dutch pirates joined the Barbary pirates, as well.
+The North Africa slave trades began first on the Iberian Peninsula in times as the local European community struggled against Muslim invasions.
+Later with the rise of the Ottoman Empire, it spread further East coast.
+With wide spreading of the reformation in Western Europe and the suppression of English and Dutch pirates or privateers, many English and Dutch pirates joined the Barbary pirates, as well.
 Yet, their targets were at least officially the Catholic ships.
-To balance the story, one has to note that the Catholic Church although condemning slavery of kidnapped Christians, officially allowed enslaving non-Christian prisoners of war.
+To balance the story, one has to note that the Catholic Church, although condemning slavery of kidnapped Christians, officially allowed enslaving non-Christian prisoners of war.

-The kidnapping lasted till mid XVIII century.
-Basically everybody sailing through Mediterranean or living in coastal regions was at risk of becoming a slave no matter the social status or who they were.
-The rich could have of course counted on being freed by ransom paid by the families.
-The poor shared a terrible fate with thousands men chained permanently to one sit on galley ships for the rest of their lives.
+The kidnapping lasted till the mid XVIII century.
+Basically, everybody sailing through the Mediterranean or living in coastal regions was at risk of becoming a slave no matter the social status or who they were.
+The rich could have of course counted on being freed by a ransom paid by the families.
+The poor shared a terrible fate with thousands of men chained permanently to one sit on galley ships for the rest of their lives.
 The national authorities of several countries sent of course military expeditions to free European slaves.
-Also Catholic orders engaged in collecting funds to ransom the Christian slaves of North Africa.
+Also, Catholic orders engaged in collecting funds to ransom the Christian slaves of North Africa.
 Those freed out were however only a fraction of those, who were kidnapped.
-For many Southern Europeans the pirate raids were reason enough to leave their coastal towns and villages behind and move further inland.
+For many Southern Europeans, the pirate raids were reason enough to leave their coastal towns and villages behind and move further inland.